Waterborne resins: Uses

 Waterborne resins find use in Coatings, Adhesives, Sealants and Elastomers and other applications.
-Specifically they find use in industrial coatings, UV coatings, floor coatings, hygiene coatings, wood coatings, adhesives, concrete coatings, automotive coatings, clear coatings and anticorrosive applications including waterborne epoxy based anticorrosive primers They are also used in the design and manufacture of medical devices such as the polyurethane dressing, a liquid bandage based on polyurethane dispersion.
+Specifically they find use in textile coatings, industrial coatings, UV coatings, floor coatings, hygiene coatings, wood coatings, adhesives, concrete coatings, automotive coatings, clear coatings and anticorrosive applications including waterborne epoxy based anticorrosive primers They are also used in the design and manufacture of medical devices such as the polyurethane dressing, a liquid bandage based on polyurethane dispersion.
 Over the years they have also been used in polymer modified cements and repair mortars They have also found use in general textile applications including coating nonwovens.
+Recent (post 2020) innovations have included producing a waterborne polyurethane that has embedded silver particles to combat COVID.
+Waterborne polyurethane dispersions with antimicrobial properties have also been developed.